Loverna SK Then & Now (x2)

 These two pics lined up pretty nice!

-The “then” photo was sent anonymously by a reader and had no accompanying information other than it once belonged to a deceased family member.
+The “then” photo came anonymously and had no accompanying information other than it once belonged to a deceased family member.
 When this happens it sets off an alarm and so we do some research in case it’s not theirs to share.
 Here we could not find a copyright, so it may be open to challenge.
 We always strive to have proper permission when publishing these and if our readers know something, please speak up an we’ll address the matter.

-The second sets shows “downtown” Loverna with the “then” coming from our fiends at Priaire-Towns.com.
+The second sets shows “downtown” Loverna with the “Then” coming from our fiends at Priaire-Towns.com.
 This one is in the public domain.
 The old photo shows a lively (and muddy) street lined with many businesses and if you look close you can see a good number of people.
-This was when Loverna was happening!
-Before the long slow decline.
+This was when Loverna was happening, so before the long slow decline.
 We’re not sure the date, but sometime around 1920 would be a reasonable guess.
 The town dates from the early 1910s, incidentally, when the railway came through.

 The car on the left might be a mid-1910s or earlier Ford Model T. On close inspection there looks to be a wagon and horse team further back hiding in the shadows same side of the street.

-Fast forward to today and it’s a street devoid of life.
+Fast forward to today and it’s a view devoid of life.
 What change!
-Most of the buildings of old have been torn down over the years with others being lost to fire.
-The few left standing include what was a general store and a laundry.
+Most of the buildings of old have been torn down over the years and others lost to fire.
+The few left standing include a former general store and a laundry.
 Scattered about are plaques marking the location of business and such that today are empty lots.
 It’s amazing how much used to be here – jewellery stores, banks, liveries, hardware stores, cafes, pool halls, hotels and so much more.

 The trains stopped running in the 1980s and by then, the town had but a handful of people.
 Today, the full time population can be described with the words “a few”.
 Here’s a post showing the town in more detail: Forgotten Prairie Loverna (note, we had permission to go into some buildings which otherwise are closed.)
 In addition the community also makes an appearing is this fantastic film (starring Team BIGDoer – YEAH!!!!): Forgotten Prairie.